Ernest Marples

 Alfred Ernest Marples, Baron Marples, PC (9 December 1907 – 6 July 1978) was a British Conservative politician who served as Postmaster General (1957–1959) and Minister of Transport (1959–1964).

 As Postmaster General, he oversaw the introduction of the Premium Bond scheme and of postcodes.
 His period as Minister of Transport was controversial.
 He both oversaw significant road construction (he opened the first section of the M1 motorway) and the closure of a considerable portion of the national railway network with the Beeching cuts.
-His involvement in the road construction business Marples Ridgway, of which he had been managing director, led to concerns regarding possible conflict of interest.
+His involvement in the road construction business Marples Ridgway, of which he had been managing director, led to concerns regarding conflict of interest.
 In later life, Marples was elevated to the peerage before fleeing to Monaco at very short notice to avoid prosecution for tax fraud.

 Early life

 Marples was born at 45 Dorset Road, Levenshulme, Manchester, Lancashire.
 His father had been a renowned engineering charge-hand and Manchester Labour campaigner, and his mother had worked in a local hat factory.
 Marples attended Victoria Park Council School and won a scholarship to Stretford Grammar School.
-By the age of 14 he was already active in the Labour Movement, as well as earning money by selling cigarettes and sweets to Manchester football crowds.
+By the age of 14 he was already active in the labour movement, as well as earning money by selling cigarettes and sweets to Manchester football crowds.
 He also played football for a YMCA team.

 Marples worked as a miner, a postman, a chef and an accountant.
 In the Second World War he was commissioned into the Royal Artillery in 1941, rose to the rank of captain and was medically discharged in 1944.

 In 1937 Marples married Edna Florence Harwood, the daughter of a Nottingham businessman.
 This marriage was dissolved in 1945.

 In 1956 Marples married his former secretary Ruth Dobson (1919–2014), who on his elevation to the peerage in 1974 became Lady Marples.